 Ender’s Game This sci-fi book describes the military training of a young boy in a future where aliens are threatening earth with annihilation.
 Sounds cheesy but the book is actually pretty good and is outstanding in how it describes the tactical and strategic thinking of Ender.
 For that reason alone, it’s well worth the read.
 I go into more detail on this book here.

-Galaxy Tab2 7-inch I got this tablet in November 2012 and have nothing but good things to say about it.
-I got it at a great price, it has an amazing screen and the hardware is plenty powerful for my needs.
+Galaxy TabPRO 8.4 I got this tablet as a gift August 2014 and have nothing but good things to say about it.
+It has an amazing screen and it’s blistering fast.
+On top of that, it has tons of business features I have come to rely on for every day work.
 I now not only use it to handle my schedule and client files but also for my training and teaching.
 Here’s a post I did about using a tablet for martial arts training.
 Lots of ideas there.

-Samsung X54CRB31 laptop I recently got a new laptop to replace my old Toshiba.
-This one is has a good 15 inch screen and specs more than good enough for all my writing, surfing the web and writing blog posts.
-And it’s lightweight too, definitely a plus.
+ASUS ROG G750JS-DS71 laptop I got this laptop to replace my old Samsung.
+It has a good 17 inch screen and specs more than good enough for all my writing, surfing the web and writing blog posts.
+And it’s not that heavy, so I can carry it anywhere easily.

-Galaxy S Plus I bought this phone in January 2012 and absolutely love it.
-It’s not expensive, works great and does everything I need it to do.
+Samsung Galaxy S4 I bought this phone in June 2013 and absolutely love it.
+It’s expensive but it works great and has an amazing screen.
+As I have big hands, the large screen is very practical.
+It also has a useful safety feature built in.
 Check out the apps I use here below.

 Best Free Martial Arts Apps For Android These are some of the apps I enjoy on my phone.
 Some (like the timer) I use every day in my own training or when I teach students.
 Others are just for fun.
 But give them a try and see if you find them useful.
 They’re all free so no harm done if you don’t like them.